tris203/precognition.nvim/CONTEXT.md

 The leading numeric prefix used to calculate a Counted Motion Destination.
 _Avoid_: Operator count, command count

+**Pending Command Prefix**:
+The typed input that has begun a Vim command but has not yet completed it, such as a count prefix or a text-object prefix.
+_Avoid_: Partial command, key buffer

+**Text Object Hint**:
+A Hint shown for a Vim text object after the user enters a text-object prefix, such as `vi`, `di`, `ci`, `yi`, `va`, `da`, `ca`, or `ya`.
+_Avoid_: Inside jump hint, inside command hint

+**Spatial Text Object Hint**:
+A Text Object Hint anchored to one or more visible buffer characters to preview a text object's visible boundaries.
+_Avoid_: Positional text-object hint

+**Range Preview**:
+A highlighted buffer range showing what a text object command would affect if completed with the hinted key.
+_Avoid_: Selection preview, background hint

+**Availability Text Object Hint**:
+A Text Object Hint that indicates a text object is valid from the current cursor context without claiming a precise buffer position.
+_Avoid_: Non-positional text-object hint, text-object menu item

+**Text Object Source**:
+A source of text-object candidates that can be shown as Text Object Hints.
+_Avoid_: Text object motion

+**Precognition Adapter**:
+An extension point that may provide Motion behavior and Text Object Hint behavior.
+_Avoid_: Treating text objects as cursor destinations

 **Destination**:
 The buffer position where Vim would land after a Motion, even when that is the current position.
 _Avoid_: Location, place, mark